Category Archives: Wisconsin

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has never been specifically checked, or an item that is being split, will certainly call for a study to find the new edges and great deal lines in Wisconsin, which must be permanently noted so they will certainly never ever come to be lost.
+Land that has actually never ever been precisely surveyed, or a piece that is being split, will need a survey to find the brand-new edges and also whole lot lines in Wisconsin, which ought to be permanently noted so they will certainly never ever end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.